AndreaPerna99/multi-robot-sar/README.md

-# 🤖 Multi-Robot SAR with Aggregative Optimization & BDI Agents
+# 🤖 Distributed Multi-Robot Search and Rescue Operations Using Aggregative Optimization in a Multi-Room House Environment

 [![Python](https://img.shields.io/badge/Python-3.10-blue?logo=python)](https://www.python.org/)
 Search and Rescue simulation using distributed BDI agents with aggregative optimization in a multi-room house environment.